Programs of Study

 - Business Administration

-The programs of study in business and accounting are part of the Department of Accounting and Business in the Huntingdon College W. James Samford Jr. School of Business and Professional Studies.
+The programs of study in Business and Accounting are part of the Department of Accounting and Business in the Huntingdon College W. James Samford Jr. School of Business and Professional Studies.

 Huntingdon Means Business

-- Flexibility to accommodate double majors
+- Flexibility to accommodate a second major.

 The James W. Wilson Center on the College’s main campus houses business and accounting classes and includes facilities for small group meetings, interactive media, guest speakers, and business presentations.